 Now you may wonder what is TRIM and what role does it play in SSD drives?
 In a traditional hard drive, when you write new data, Windows will let the disk erase the previous data first.
 The new data then take place where once the old data was stored.
 When you delete a file, Windows marks the space created as available, but the content remains there intact.
 Whereas in the cases of SSDs, if Windows recognizes that TRIM is supported, it deletes the file immediately, making it impossible to recover files from SSD drive.

-If you wish to retrieve important files from your SSD drive, these are the conditions or tips you must meet at all costs:
+If you wish to retrieve deleted files from your SSD drive, these are the conditions or tips you must meet at all costs:

-If you meet the above conditions, then you would be easily able to recover files from SSD drive using SSD data recovery software for free like Recoverit.
+If you meet the above conditions, then you would be easily able to recover files from SSD drive using SSD data recovery software for free like Recoverit Data Recovery.

-Step 4 The SSD Drive recovery software will start a quick scan and try to find all the recoverable files on your computer.
+Step 2 The SSD Drive recovery software will start a quick scan and try to find all the recoverable files on your computer.
 However, if you find no files in the preview, there is no reason to worry.
-You can try the ‘All-Around Recovery' mode to run a deep scan instead.
+You can try the "All-Around Recovery" mode to run a deep scan instead.
 This takes more time to search for the files, but it is also more thorough.

-Step 5 After the deep scan gets completed, you will have on your screen a preview of all the recoverable files.
-Simply select the ones you wish to retrieve and click on ‘Recover’.
+Step 3 After the deep scan gets completed, you will have on your screen a preview of all the recoverable files.
+Simply select the ones you wish to retrieve and click on "Recover" to access the data on SSD drive.

 SSD Drives are getting faster every year making a huge difference to the speed of your computing experience.
 The technology being used in SSDs is constantly evolving.
 So much, so that, an SSD that you buy today could be twice as fast when compared to an SSD you purchased four years ago.
 Some reasons that make SSD the preferred choice are: